 With that in mind, provide adequate space for “fat fingers.”
 Funny enough, Google even made a comprehensive guide to help you create buttons and links that can be easily tapped.

-According to an article by Time, you have 15 seconds to generate interest to capture the attention span of an average reader.
+You have just a few seconds to generate interest and capture the attention span of an average reader.
 With this, you need to keep your mobile-friendly content short and concise.

 Have a catchy introduction that can lead to questions from the reader, lessen the running sentences, and have a strong ending.

-Although you need to keep it short and concise, you still have to make sure that your written content reaches 300 words so that Google’s bots can crawl your page.
+Although you need to write clearly and concisely, you still have to make sure that your written content reaches 300 words so that Google’s bots can crawl your page.

-The benefits are huge for businesses interested in creating a mobile content delivery platform as it increases customer engagement and shares information instantly.
+The benefits are huge for businesses interested in creating a mobile content delivery platform as it increases customer engagement and share information instantly.